 School counselors are often overwhelmed with students, with the average student to counselor ratio being 500:1 or higher in some states across the US.
 Often parents look for private college counselors because school counselors are overwhelmed.

 At Empowerly we believe in a unified and 1-on-1 approach at scale.
 We have a team of hundreds of college counselors with years of experience across the country that meet with our students online to help them through this process.
-We simulate admissions committee reviews to gain the collective experience of the team and put students through rigorous data-driven tests to ensure that our approaches work.
+Plus, we can simulate admissions committee reviews to gain the collective experience of the team and put students through rigorous data-driven tests to ensure that our approaches work.
 We backtest our approach against thousands of applicants and refine it each year.

 When choosing a counselor, make sure your student matches the personality of the counselor.
 At Empowerly, because we have a large team, we use data to match each student to the counselor based on student and parent preferences.
 The other area to watch for is expertise.
 Make sure the counselor knows about your target schools or has experience helping students get in there.